slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"An old friend of mine, a journalist, once said that paradise on earth was to work all day alone in anticipation of an evening in interesting company."
 -- Ian McEwan*

+> *"A man settles down where he finds peace.
+Not beauty, not money, not status, but PEACE."
+-- falsi1ke@x*